-Google suggests the criteria in the following tables to determine if your event ticket is ready for public release.
+Google suggests the criteria in the following tables to determine if your Boarding Pass is ready for public release.

 All UI testing should be done with the use of the Google Wallet app on Android-based devices.

 This section lists criteria for general functional tests.

 |Call customer service phone numbers provided with the Boarding Pass (if applicable).||Customer service department is accessible using the provided phone number.|

 This section lists criteria for tests that exercise classes or objects functionality.